Indecent exposure: Europe

 Attitudes towards nudity vary by country and are generally most relaxed in Scandinavia, where genitals and breasts are not normally considered indecent or obscene.
 Hence, laws and societal views on public nudity are generally relaxed.
 In Finland, it is very typical for patrons to bathe nude in the intense heat of saunas.

 In the Netherlands, public nudity is allowed at sites that have been assigned by the local authorities and "other suitable places".
 On nudist beaches, in unisex saunas and in swimming pool changing rooms, remaining partially clothed is frowned upon and the social norm is to undress.

 In Barcelona, public nudity was a recognised right.
 However, on 30 April 2011, the Barcelona City Council voted a by-law forbidding walking "naked or nearly naked in public spaces" and limiting the wearing of bathing costumes to pools, beaches, adjacent streets and sea-side walks.

 Other countries, such as the UK, Ireland or Poland, are more conservative.

 United Kingdom

-Legislation concerning public nudity varies among the countries of the United Kingdom.
-In England and Wales, public nudity is not in itself illegal; the use of the term "indecent exposure" dates back to earlier criminal law.
-There are concerns the police do not take indecent exposure sufficiently seriously though it can lead to more serious offences, for example the Murder of Sarah Everard.
+The law concerning public nudity varies among the countries of the United Kingdom.
+In England and Wales, public nudity is not generally illegal, unless intended to cause alarm or distress members of the public.